 Ladies, it’s time to hang up the cape.

-Unless it is closely monitored, many business women overcommit, take on far more that can be realistically managed and try to do it all.
+Unless it is closely monitored, many small business women overcommit, take on far more that can be realistically managed and try to do it all.
 This “I can do it all” attitude is known as the superwoman syndrome.

 The superwoman syndrome is not just limited to business, the “I can do it all” mentality includes being a great mum, a loving partner, a best friend, a daughter, being part of an extended family, managing a household, being a member of the community as well as all those other obligations we say yes to.

-No wonder business women (and women in general for that matter) often complain of be super stressed and exhausted.
+No wonder small business women (and women in general for that matter) often complain of be super stressed and exhausted.

 The biggest risk of tying to be superwomen is burnout.
 Burnout sneaks up on you.
 You can push through and keep on top of those unrealistic expectations for a while, but then it catches up with you and it hits you big time.
 Physically, mentally and emotionally.

 Just because you can do it all, doesn’t mean you should.